pinterest/plank/README.md

 ## Getting Started

-Keep reading to learn about Plank’s features or get your feet wet with the [tutorial](https://pinterest.github.io/plank/docs/getting-started/tutorial.html).
+Keep reading to learn about Plank’s features or get your try it yourself with the [tutorial](https://pinterest.github.io/plank/docs/getting-started/tutorial.html).

 ## Defining a schema